Scale (music): Note names

 In many musical circumstances, a specific note of the scale is chosen as the tonic—the central and most stable note of the scale.
 In Western tonal music, simple songs or pieces typically start and end on the tonic note.
 Relative to a choice of a certain tonic, the notes of a scale are often labeled with numbers recording how many scale steps above the tonic they are.
 For example, the notes of the C major scale (C, D, E, F, G, A, B) can be labeled {1, 2, 3, 4, 5, 6, 7}, reflecting the choice of C as tonic.
 The expression scale degree refers to these numerical labels.
 Such labeling requires the choice of a "first" note; hence scale-degree labels are not intrinsic to the scale itself, but rather to its modes.
 For example, if we choose A as tonic, then we can label the notes of the C major scale using A = 1, B = 2, C = 3, and so on.
 When we do so, we create a new scale called the A minor scale.
 See the musical note article for how the notes are customarily named in different countries.

 The scale degrees of a heptatonic (7-note) scale can also be named using the terms tonic, supertonic, mediant, subdominant, dominant, submediant, subtonic.
 If the subtonic is a semitone away from the tonic, then it is usually called the leading-tone (or leading-note); otherwise the leading-tone refers to the raised subtonic.
 Also commonly used is the (movable do) solfège naming convention in which each scale degree is denoted by a syllable.
-In the major scale, the solfège syllables are: do, re, mi, fa, so (or sol), la, ti (or si), do (or ut).
+In the major scale, the solfège syllables are: do, re, mi, fa, so (or sol), la, si (or ti), do (or ut).